-Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Easily grown in average, evenly moist, well-drained soil in full sun to part shade.
 Tolerates a wide range of soils except heavy, poorly-drained ones.
-Prefers rich, moist soils with light to moderate shade.
+Prefers organically rich, moist soils with light to moderate shade.
 Remove flowering stems after bloom to encourage additional bloom.
 Keep soils uniformly moist after bloom to prolong attractive foliage appearance.
 When foliage depreciates, plants may be cut to the ground.
-This cultivar may be purchased as seed, generally comes true from seed and may reseed in the garden under optimum conditions.
-However, different varieties of columbine may cross-pollinate, with the resulting seed being at variance from either or both parents.
+It should be noted that seed collected from garden plants or self-seeded plants may not come true because different varieties of columbine may cross-pollinate in the garden producing seed that is at variance with either or both parents.

 Susceptible to leaf miner.
 Aphids are a lesser problem.
 Potential disease problems include leaf spot, powdery mildew and rust.
 Foliage usually declines by mid-summer at which point it should be cut to the ground.

-Borders, cottage gardens, open shade gardens or naturalized areas.
+Borders, rock gardens, cottage gardens, open shade gardens, woodland gardens or naturalized areas.
 Also a good selection for a hummingbird garden.
 Continue to water plants after bloom to enjoy the ground cover effect of the foliage.